Updated to include launch of official iOS mobile app and update number of active servers. This review was originally published April 5, 2018.

 Below the surface, Mullvad uses the OpenVPN protocol and lacks support for the (weaker) L2TP/IPSec and PPTP protocols.
 It does offer a SOCKS5 proxy service for customers (such as connoisseurs of foreign TV) who want to simply disguise their geographic locations, not encrypt their internet traffic.

-However, if you're using iOS, a Linux machine, or an open-source router, Mullvad suggests that you help it test the new open-source WireGuard VPN protocol, which is still being developed.
-As of this writing in December 2018, Mullvad has 49 WireGuard servers running in 23 countries.
+However, Mullvad suggests that you help it test the new open-source WireGuard VPN protocol, which is still being developed.
+As of April 2020, Mullvad has 183 WireGuard servers running in 31 countries.

-Currently, Mullvad operates about 350 servers in 36 (mostly highly developed) countries across the globe.
-That's far less than PIA's nearly 3,200 servers worldwide, but Mullvad says it owns most of its servers rather than renting them.
+Currently, Mullvad operates nearly 600 servers in 36 (mostly highly developed) countries across the globe.
+That's far less than PIA's nearly 3,200 servers worldwide.
+Mullvad makes clear which servers it owns (about 40%) and which it rents (about 60%).
 Like most VPN services, Mullvad lacks servers in Russia and China.

-Because Mullvad's desktop software has an old-school PC interface, and you'll need third-party apps for iPhones, iPads and Android devices, it takes some extra effort to use Mullvad.
+Because Mullvad's desktop software has an old-school PC interface, and you'll might need to use third-party apps for iPhones, iPads and Android devices, it takes some extra effort to use Mullvad.

 The Windows Mullvad client software uses a traditional two-tabbed interface in gray and white.
 It's functional, but it can be confusing, and is slow to accept settings changes.
 The Status screen shows whether and where you're connected.
 You can also see details such as the actual IP address, port or protocol used.